kamilmazurek/spring-beans-explained/README.md

 ```

 If `WebSocketService` is injected into multiple WebSocket handlers for the same session, they share the same instance.
-Each new WebSocket session gets a separate instance, isolating state between users.
+Each new WebSocket session gets a separate instance, isolating state between sessions.

 ```java
 @Component
 public class ChatWebSocketHandler extends TextWebSocketHandler {